Protecting wild Pacific salmon for future generations

 #endthepens

-The majority of British Columbians and 120+ First Nations across BC support the removal of open-net pen salmon farms from BC waters.
-Add your voice to help end the pens.
+The majority of British Columbians, 120+ First Nations, commercial and recreational fishers, unions, and tourism operators across BC support the removal of ocean-polluting salmon farms from BC waters.

 Over 50 Canadian and international studies document the harm of open-net pen Atlantic salmon farms to wild Pacific salmon.